paduagroup/pol_openmm/build-openmm.md

     so that OpenMM libraries are found.

 That's it.
-These build instructions should also work with OpenMM 7.4.2.
+You can test the installation as indicated above.These build instructions should also work with OpenMM 7.4.2.

-8. Test the installation

-        ssh machine-with-GPU
-        python -m openmm.testInstallation

 ## TGNH Drude thermostat (OpenMM 7.4.2)